URI Uses National Open Storage Network for Research Data

 We have some relatively new workshop offerings on AI Tools, Gen AI and Bioinformatics.
 A huge thanks to Indrani Mandal and our student team for planning and preparing these workshops!

-Dr. Liqun Zhang, a URI computational scientist in Chemical Engineering and CCR affiliate, just published a Nature paper titled “Interaction and dynamics of chemokine receptor CXCR4 binding with CXCL12 and hBD-3“.
-The paper is open access and is available here: https://www.nature.com/articles/s42004-024-01280-6
+Dr. Liqun Zhang, a computational scientist in URI’s Department of Chemical Engineering and affiliate of the Center for Computational Research (CCR), recently published a paper in Nature Chemistry titled: “Interaction and dynamics of chemokine receptor CXCR4 binding with CXCL12 and hBD-3”.

 URI has been part of the National Science Foundation’s Open Storage Network (OSN) for 3 years.
 OSN is a collaborative between 17 top research institutions that is designed to storage vast amounts of valuable research data and allow for sharing over a high-speed network.
 Each institution has a storage “Pod” with over a petabyte of capacity.
 URI’s Pod is hosted in one of OSHEAN’s data centers that allows for extremely high-speed connectivity across the region and nationally.